A Louisiana man killed 8 children, 7 of his own. His family said warning signs preceded the tragedy

 ™ & © 2026 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.

-CNN’s Chris Boyette, Alaa Elassar, Leah Asmelash, Amanda Jackson, Sharif Paget, Andy Rose, Sneha Dhandapani and Cindy Von Quednow contributed to this report.
+CNN’s Caroll Alvarado, Chris Boyette, Alaa Elassar, Leah Asmelash, Amanda Jackson, Sharif Paget, Andy Rose, Sneha Dhandapani and Cindy Von Quednow contributed to this report.